kunaltelangi/prodat/docs/env-setup.rst

 **4. Designate installation of language level packages**

 Most languages leverage some sort of package management tool.
-For example, Python utilizes pip, and is included in all python base datmo images.
+For example, Python utilizes pip, and is included in all python base prodat images.

 To utilize your package manager to install packages through the Dockerfile, use the following line: